keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 Take an example: I would argue that various simple pleasures of life arising from cooking and eating good food, or strolling through natural beauty, chatting with an old friend, are on balance good parts of life.
 They are not *the* only goods.
 If they were the only goods, one might go in for those pleasures and those pleasures alone.
 One might construct one's whole life around them.
 But having moderation is a good as well.
 So a person who enjoys both the moderate pleasures of life and the moderation of pleasure and pain is both a better fellow and better person.
 As Foot argues: “Human beings do not get on well without them.
 Nobody can get on well if he lacks courage, and does not have some measure of temperance and wisdom, while communities where justice and charity are lacking are apt to be wretched places to live, as Russia was under the Stalinist terror.”[@foot2002virtues 2-3]

 In this connection, we should recall the brief argument above that virtues are intrinsic goods.
 They are not just traits that *lead to good consequences* for organisms like us (that too).
 The recent revival of virtue consequentialism defines virtues as instrumental goods useful because they secure other, intrinsic goods.[@hurka2003virtue] Rather, virtues are themselves good for us.
 Alasdair MacIntyre is careful to distinguish between intrinsic and instrumental goods; he says that virtues "enable their possessor to achieve ... goods" of practices, which might sound as if he means virtues are mere *instruments* to goods.  but they are not *merely* instrumental.
-They are both instrumental (to the achievement of certain goods) and also *partly constitutive of those goods.* Virtues are both means to an end and also ends in themselves.
+They are both instrumental (to the achievement of certain goods) and also *partly constitutive of those goods.* I end up agreeing with Hurka's later view that virtues have "recursive" value; they are both good as means to (other) intrinsically good ends, and also have some intrinsic goodness in themselves.[@hurka2000virtue chapter 1.]

 To use a well-worn example, it seems pretty uncontroversial to believe that friendship is a good for practical, rational, social animals.
 Suppose that *having friends* is dependent, in part, on *being friendly*.
 By 'being friendly' I mean not just being affable but having the traits that make one a good friend: being a good listener, showing genuine concern for others, being happy when a friend's life is going well and being sad when they are suffering.
 Having such traits is not valuable *merely* because it will lead to the state of affairs "having friends."
 Rather, it is valuable because those traits make one a good human being.
 It so happens that, when two people have such traits, they will be good friends to each other.
 Good humans make good friends.
 And it is better, on balance, to have those traits whether or not friends are forthcoming.
 Fortune may place one in a lonely setting: military posts, solitary jobs, and so on.
 But as Judith Thomson says, a virtue is a trait such that, "whatever else is true of those among whom we live, it is better if they have it."[@thomson1997right] Likewise, Philippa Foot says:  "let us say then, leaving unsolved problems behind us, that virtues are in general beneficial characteristics, and indeed ones that a human being needs to have, for his own sake and that of his fellows."[@foot2002virtues 4]